 6 Distinguish risk factors associated with selected disease states.
 (PO 1)

-• What tests would you order?
+• Based on these reasons what tests would you order?

 APA Writing Checklist